 - Be signed in the presence of a notary.

-3 Pros of a Small Estate Affidavit
+Pros and Cons of Using a Small Estate Affidavit in Indiana

 Small estate affidavits offer notable benefits, including: